MacEwanCMPT395/2023-01_Team3/PROGRAM.md

 * Half Hour Increments
 * Hourly Limitations (i.e. before or after a certain time of day)
   * These limitations can be given by the program the class is a part of.

+In short, there should be both macro and micro elements to be edited and specified
+* weekly limitations such as no class on fridays, saturdays or sundays
+* But also, specific holidays that days cannot fall on.